 I’m already on my second bottle of Suave’s Natural Infusion All Day Body Leave-In Foam ($6).
 My friend and hair guru, Marcus Francis, uses it on me whenever we work together and I became obsessed with the instant, workable volume it gives, whether I end up blow-drying my hair or not.
 That’s saying a lot, considering I’m someone who doesn’t have many moves in the hair styling department.
 It also doesn’t have that tacky, sticky coating some hair mousses tend to leave behind.

-Keep scrolling to shop all of Moore’s October favorites!
+Check out all of Moore’s October favorites!